Pablo Neruda: Rumored murder and exhumation

-Test results were released on 8 November 2013 of the seven-month investigation by a 15-member forensic team.
-Patricio Bustos, the head of Chile's medical legal service, stated "No relevant chemical substances have been found that could be linked to Mr. Neruda's death" at the time.
+Test results were released on 8 November 2013, of the seven-month investigation by a 15-member forensic team.
+Patricio Bustos, the head of Chile's medical legal service, stated, "No relevant chemical substances have been found that could be linked to Mr. Neruda's death" at the time.
 However, Carroza said that he was waiting for the results of the last scientific tests conducted in May (2015), which found that Neruda was infected with the Staphylococcus aureus bacterium, which can be highly toxic and result in death if modified.

-A team of 16 international experts led by Spanish forensic specialist Aurelio Luna from the University of Murcia announced on 20 October 2017 that "from analysis of the data we cannot accept that the poet had been in an imminent situation of death at the moment of entering the hospital" and that death from prostate cancer was not likely at the moment when he died.
+A team of 16 international experts, led by Spanish forensic specialist Aurelio Luna, from the University of Murcia, announced on 20 October 2017 that, "from analysis of the data, we cannot accept that the poet had been in an imminent situation of death at the moment of entering the hospital," and that death from prostate cancer was not likely at the moment when he died.
 The team also discovered something in Neruda's remains that could possibly be a laboratory-cultivated bacterium.
 The results of their continuing analysis were expected in 2018.
-His cause of death was in fact listed as a heart attack.
-Scientists who exhumed Neruda's body in 2013 also backed claims that he was also suffering from prostate cancer when he died.
+His cause of death was, in fact, listed as a heart attack.
+Scientists who exhumed Neruda's body in 2013 also supported claims that he was suffering from prostate cancer when he died.

 In 2023, a team from McMaster University and the University of Copenhagen confirmed the presence of the Clostridium botulinum bacteria in Neruda's bloodstream, although it is not clear if this contributed to his death.
+McMaster researcher Debi Poinar noted that if Neruda had died of botulism, he would have suffered paralysis or sepsis.
+The bacteria was found to have been mainly concentrated in one of Neruda's molars.